tecnico-ami/Project-Overview/README.md

 1. Introduction
 _Present an overview of the project, with approximately 200 words._
 2. Literature Review
-_Define the main concepts related with your scenario._
+_Define the main concepts related with your topic area._
 _Summarize and cite the scientific papers assigned to and picked by your group._
-_Size ~ 600 words._
+_Size ~ 300 words for each paper._
 3. Problem
-_Given the chosen scenario, what is the problem being solved?_
+_Given the chosen topic area, what is the specific problem being solved?_
-_What is the value to be added by the solution?_
+_What is the value to be added by the proposed solution?_
   3.1.
 Assumptions
   _Which conditions are assumed to be true for the solution to operate as intended?_
   3.2.
 Solution Requirements